Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Spin-1 bosonic gases

 To quantify the emergent first- and second-order phase transitions between the individual phases the magnetization $\mathcal{M}$ along the spin-$z$-axis and the polarization $\mathcal{P}$ can be used

 where $n_{m_F}=(1/N)\int dx \abs{\Psi_{m_F}}^2$ and $m_F=0,\pm1$.
-Note that $-1\leq \mathcal{M}\leq 1$ and thus $\mathcal{M}=\pm1$ refers to a fully magnetized state along the $\pm z$ direction; $-1\leq \mathcal{P}\leq 1$, which allows one to distinguish between the fully magnetized ($\mathcal{M}=1$) and un-magnetized ($\mathcal{M}=0$) configurations when varying Zeeman parameters.
-Figure~\ref{fig:spin1_phasediag}~a) demonstrates that for anti-ferromagnetic interactions $c_1>0$, two ferromagnetic phases occur with the atoms populating either the $m_F=+1$ (F1) or the $m_F=-1$ (F2) component.
+Note that $-1\leq \mathcal{M}\leq 1$ and thus $\mathcal{M}=\pm1$ refers to a fully magnetized state along the $\pm z$ direction; $-1\leq \mathcal{P}\leq 1$, which allows one to distinguish between the fully magnetized ($\mathcal{M}=1$) and un-magnetized ($\mathcal{M}=0$) configurations when varying the Zeeman parameters.
+Figure~\ref{fig:spin1_phasediag}(a) demonstrates that for anti-ferromagnetic interactions $c_1>0$, two ferromagnetic phases occur with the atoms populating either the $m_F=+1$ (F1) or the $m_F=-1$ (F2) component.
 Also an anti-ferromagnetic phase (AF) is present, where the bosons reside in a superposition of the $m_F=+1$ and the $m_F=-1$ components while the $m_F=0$ state remains un-occupied.
 In all cases $\mathcal{P}=-1$ while $\mathcal{M}=+1$ [$\mathcal{M}=-1$] for the F1 [F2] phase and $-1<\mathcal{M}<1$ in the AF state.
 Additionally, there is the Polar phase (P) in which all particles are in the $m_F=0$ state and therefore $\mathcal{P}=1$, $\mathcal{M}=0$.
-Turning to ferromagnetic interactions, characterized by $c_1<0$, besides the above-described phases an additional one emerges, the so-called broken-axisymmetry phase (BA) where the three spin-states $m_F=\pm1, 0$ are populated in a non-equal fashion.
-For this reason $-1<\mathcal{P}<1$ and $-1<\mathcal{M}<1$ in the BA phase.
-The corresponding layout of the ensuing quantum phase transitions as a function of the linear and the quadratic Zeeman coefficients as well as the boundaries of the individual states are shown in Fig.~\ref{fig:spin1_phasediag}~b).
+Among the aforementioned phases different types of phase transitions take place.
 For instance, at $c_1>0$ upon crossing the F1 to the P phase for increasing $q$ the spin-state contributing to the ground state of the system changes without accessing a superposition spin-state of the $m_F=0$ and the $m_F=1$ components.
 As such, a first-order transition takes place.
 However, when transitioning from the F2 phase to the AF phase for larger $p$ values, the system features a second-order transition.
 Indeed, if the F2 phase is given by $m_F=-1$, it gradually evolves into a superposition of the $m_F=\pm1$ components (AF phase) by increasingly populating the $m_F=1$ component.
+Turning to ferromagnetic interactions, characterized by $c_1<0$, besides the above-described phases an additional one emerges, the so-called broken-axisymmetry phase (BA) where the three spin-states $m_F=\pm1, 0$ are populated in a non-equal fashion.
+For this reason, $-1<\mathcal{P}<1$ and $-1<\mathcal{M}<1$ in the BA phase.
+The corresponding layout of the ensuing quantum phase transitions as a function of the linear and the quadratic Zeeman coefficients as well as the boundaries of the individual states are shown in Fig.~\ref{fig:spin1_phasediag}(b).